-Yoga philosophy – Students will be exposed to the history of yoga, a variety of ancient and modern yogic texts, and the 8 limbs of Yoga which make up the yogic guidelines for living a meaningful and purposeful life.
+Yoga Humanities – Students will be exposed to the history of yoga, a variety of ancient and modern yogic texts, and the ethical guidelines of yoga.

 Teaching Methodology – Principles of teaching yoga including sequencing and structuring of an effective class, verbal cueing, demonstration, observing, and assisting will be taught.
-Creating a safe and supportive environment, and the ethics of teaching will also be covered.
+Creating a safe and supportive environment, the ethics of teaching, and professional development will also be covered.
 There will be multiple opportunities for practice teaching.

 Practicum – All students pursuing certification for teaching and ability to apply with the Yoga Alliance as a Registered Yoga Teacher will gain experience teaching and receiving feedback through minimally 10 hours of practicum.
 Additional hours may be available.
 For those not wishing to go on to teach the practicum hours will be voluntary, not mandatory.